SoftUni-Internal/interactive-content/EN/04-Remote-Databases/01-Remote-Databases.md

 NoSQL databases often allow developers to change the structure of the data.

-They can scale-out “horizontally,” meaning that they run on multiple servers that work together, each sharing part of the load.
+They can scale-out "horizontally", meaning that they run on multiple servers that work together, each sharing part of the load.

 High-availability NoSQL databases are systems designed to run without interruption of service.